Baye Riddell

 Riddell built his first kiln in Christchurch at this time, but soon moved back to the North Island, living in Central Hawkes Bay and Anaura Bay before settling in Tokomaru Bay in 1979.
 Here he sold work through a cooperative founded by Helen Mason, who introduced him to other potters, including Barry Brickell, Harry Davis and George Kojis as well as the artist Theo Schoon.
 Through his aunt, Ngoi Pēwhairangi, who was working to revive traditional Māori art and culture, Riddell also reconnected with his own heritage.

 Through the resurgent contemporary Māori art movement at this time Riddell connected with other Māori clay artists, including Colleen Waata Urlich and Manos Nathan and spent time working alongside them at workshops and hui (meetings).
 In 1986, with Manos Nathan, Riddell was a co-founder of Ngā Kaihanga Uku, the national Māori clayworkers’ organisation in Aotearoa New Zealand.

 In 1989 he and Nathan were awarded a Fulbright Scholarship to establish an exchange with Native American artists.
 In 2011 he was awarded the Creative New Zealand Craft/Object Fellowship.

+In the 2026 King’s Birthday Honours, Riddell was appointed an Officer of the New Zealand Order of Merit, for services to Mãori clay art.